klsen/qmk_firmware/keyboards/dz60/keymaps/klsen/readme.md

  - the ` key
  - numpad centered on 'k' with
     - 0 is on n
-    - plus, minus, multiply, and divide symbols on ;'p[
+    - plus, minus, multiply, and divide
  - standard modifiers (shift, alt, etc.) in their usual spots

 ![Function layer](pictures/keymap_fn.png)